KellerJordan/cifar10-airbench/README.md

 ## How to run

-To train a neural network with 94% accuracy, please run either
+To train a neural network with 94% accuracy, run either

 ```
 git clone https://github.com/KellerJordan/cifar10-airbench.git